Zoo Keeper (2003 video game)

-Zoo Keeper is a tile-matching video game developed for the Web by Robot Communications and later ported to the Nintendo DS by Japanese video game publisher Success.
+Zoo Keeper is a tile-matching video game originally developed and published by Robot Communications for browsers.
+It was later ported to the Game Boy Advance, PlayStation 2, and Nintendo DS by Success, which remains its best-known incarnation.
 Zoo Keeper was released for arcades in 2004.
 The game was then brought to American and European shores by Ignition Entertainment, and has since been released for iOS and Android devices under the title Zookeeper DX Touch Edition by Kiteretsu.

-In Japan, before the release for Nintendo DS, Success released this game for Game Boy Advance and PlayStation 2 with alternative name Zooo.
+In Japan, before the release for Nintendo DS, Success released this game with alternative name Zooo.
 The PlayStation 2 version of this game was later released in Europe by 505 Game Street as Zoo Puzzle.